Police searching for man accused of assaulting woman in Charlestown apartment

-BOSTON (WHDH) - Police are looking for a suspect who broke into a Charlestown apartment early Tuesday morning and indecently assaulted a woman while she was asleep.
+CHARLESTOWN, Mass.
+(WHDH) – Police are looking for the suspect who broke into a Charlestown apartment early Tuesday morning and indecently assaulted a woman while she was asleep.

-Authorities responded to the area of Old Ironsides Way around 4 a.m.
-Tuesday for a report of a breaking and entering in progress.

 The suspect is described as a black male between 25 to 30 years old.
 Police said he was wearing gray sweatpants with a “distinct” dark gray rear pocket.